BVJongsma/BVJongsma.github.io/README.md

     * NUM_WEAPONS (default: 4).
 This is the total amount of weapon cards, and can be set to either 4 or 7.
     * NUM_SUSPECTS (default: 4).
 This is the total amount of suspect cards, and can be set to either 4 or 7.

-    Please note that setting either NUM_WEAPONS or NUM_SUSPECTS significantly slows down the model, especially the interface.
-While it does work, we don't recommend setting NUM_WEAPONS or NUM_SUSPECTS to 7 in combination with SHORT_RUN = True.
+    Please note that setting either NUM_WEAPONS or NUM_SUSPECTS to 7 significantly slows down the model, especially the interface.
+While it does work, we do not recommend setting NUM_WEAPONS or NUM_SUSPECTS to 7 in combination with SHORT_RUN = True.

 # Program and File Structure
 ## Implementation
 ### Results
-This contains some text files where the results from our experiments are ran.
+This contains some text files with the results from our experiments.
 ### src
 This contains all the necessary files to run the implementation.
 ## docs